samcarter/tikzlings/README.md

 [![GitHub tag (latest SemVer)](https://img.shields.io/github/tag/samcarter/tikzlings.svg?label=current%20version)](https://github.com/samcarter/tikzlings/releases/latest)
 [![CTAN](https://img.shields.io/ctan/v/tikzlings.svg)](https://ctan.org/pkg/tikzlings)

-A collection of animals and other beings from the tikz world.
+A collection of animals and other beings from the TikZ world.

 A big thank you to all the people who contributed with code, ideas or feedback to the package!
 Without this package would not exist!